-On February 4, 2021, the outstanding amount under the Loan Facility was repaid in full and terminated.
+On February 4, 2021, the outstanding amount under the MLC I Loan Facility was repaid in full and terminated.

-On February 24, 2021, the Company received \$0.5 million from the Former Manager in connection with the sale of Cline.
-The distribution by the Company of any proceeds received from the Cline transaction will be made in accordance with the terms of the indenture governing the CVRs.
+On February 24, 2021, the Corporation received \$0.5 million from the Former Manager in connection with the sale of Cline.